handrew/wordcel/docs/dag.md

 ## Other Features

-- Secrets Management: Use a separate YAML file for sensitive information.
+- Secrets management: Use a separate YAML file for sensitive information.
-- Custom Functions: Pass custom functions to be used in nodes.
+- Custom functions: Pass custom functions to be used in nodes.
 - Backends: Use backends to cache node results and speed up repeated executions.
-- DAG Visualization: Use `dag.save_image("path/to/image.png")` to visualize your DAG.
+- DAG visualization: Use `dag.save_image("path/to/image.png")` to visualize your DAG.